Kelly Renee Reveles, Pharm.D., Ph.D., BCPS

 Associate Professor of Pharmacotherapy

 Dr. Reveles’ long-term research goal is to reduce the incidence and improve the outcomes of healthcare-associated infections by designing, testing, and implementing effective clinical strategies.
 Her current research focus is the prevention and treatment of Clostridioides difficile infections and innovative methods to improve the translation of clinical research findings into practice.
-Her research approach emphasizes multi-disciplinary, collaborative research in the areas of large database design and analysis, pharmacoepidemiology, comparative-effectiveness research, and human and animal microbiome studies.
+Her research approach emphasizes multidisciplinary, collaborative research across the translational spectrum, including basic science, preclinical animal studies, human clinical studies, and pharmacoepidemiology studies.
+She is specifically interested in identifying and implementing clinical strategies for the prevention and treatment of C. difficile infection using national data, the impact of drugs and diseases on the gut microbiome, and the development of microbiome-targeted therapies to mitigate these effects.
+She is the recipient of a 5-year, $3.4 million NIH/National Institute on Aging R01 grant award evaluating the impact of fecal microbiota transplantation on healthy aging in a marmoset model.

 Ambulatory Care Practice & Research Network Paper of the Year